wilfredor/bytesToBase64/README.md

 # bytesToBase64
-Convertir un Array de bytes qui sera un multiple de 3 en Base64
+This algorithm covert a byte array multiple of 3 on a Base64